I have a gas or oil boiler. Can I switch to electric?

 Are finance packages available to help spread the cost?

-Yes, you can spread the cost over five years with interest-free or low-interest schemes.
+Yes, you can spread the cost over five or 10 years with interest-free or low-interest schemes.

-If we carry out the installation, the JE payment scheme allows you to pay for your new heating system at 0% interest over five years up to £6,000 for an electric boiler, or up to £15,000 for an air source heat pump.
+If we carry out the installation, the JE payment scheme allows you to pay for your new heating system at 0% interest over 10 years up to £15,000.

 If you use your own contractor, we can provide interest-free and low-interest loans through a local finance company.
 You can borrow up to £6,000 interest-free over five years or up to £25,000 on low interest.